TamasNeumer/Ph03nix-InterviewPrep/Codings/Codings.md

 - 09 Replacing vector values
   - Given an int vector / array replace each occurrence of "x" with "y"
 - 10 Check if a number (n) contains only even digits.
+- 11 Check if the string argument would be a valid variable name.
+(Not starting with digits, only containing letters, numbers and underscore.)
+- 12 Shift each char in string by one. (z becomes a).